Mural Trail in Chickasaw Country

 Stop 5: Tishomingo

 Your next stop is in the capital of the Chickasaw Nation itself: Tishomingo!
-Across the street from The Doghouse at the corner of Kemp and Main Street, you’ll find this equisite mural designed and executed by Chickasaw students under the tutelage of world famous Chickasaw muralist Karl Addison.
+Down the street from The Doghouse on Main Street, you’ll find this equisite mural of the Pennington Creek dam and local swimming hole.
 Get your fill of home cooking at Blake Shelton’s restaurant, Ole Red, grab your favorite double scoop of Blue Bell Ice Cream at Nikole's Country Store and stop at the Chickasaw Nation Information Center to learn more about the area and its full history.

 Stop 6: Ada